0ern/VirtualPresence/README.md

 # VirtualPresence

-This is a simple VBScript for Windows that simulates the pressing of a keyboard button to prevent the computer from going into standby mode.
+This is a simple VBScript for Windows that simulates the pressing of a keyboard button to prevent standby mode.

 It has a cycle loop, randomised sleep time between an interval and Windows lock screen detection.